elys-network/elys/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] reviewed documentation is accurate
 - [ ] reviewed tests and test coverage
 - [ ] manually tested (if applicable)

+### Deployment Notes

+Are there any specific considerations to take into account when deploying these changes?
+This may include new dependencies, scripts that need to be executed, or any aspects that can only be evaluated in a deployed environment.

+### Screenshots and Videos

+Please provide any relevant before and after screenshots by uploading them here.
+Additionally, demo videos can be highly beneficial in demonstrating the process.